Norwich City Q&A - with Samuel Seaman and Connor Southwell

 This is your debate, not ours.
 You set the agenda.

-Join the latest chat, hosted by Sam and Connor, exclusively for Pink Un+ subscribers, at 1pm.
+Take part in our Q&A, hosted by Sam and Connor exclusively for Pink Un+ subscribers, on our app at 1pm.

 Get your free one month trial by downloading the app (which works on desktop and mobile devices) below.